OctopusDeploy/blog/blog/2021-07/deploying-ruby/index.md

  - DevOps
 ---

 Twitter, AirBNB, Shopify, and GitHub are big names in the tech industry.
-Along with being instantly recognizable, they have something else in common; they're all written in the Ruby language.
+Along with being instantly recognizable, they have something else in common; they're all written in Ruby.

-In this post, I demonstrate how to deploy a web application written in Ruby using Octopus Deploy, including database migrations.
+In this post, I demonstrate how to deploy a web application written in Ruby, including database migrations, using Octopus Deploy.

 ## Sample application